risqueslab/CRISPR-DS/README.md

 # CRISPR-DS
 Data processing pipeline for CRISPR-Duplex Sequencing data.
-This pipeline uses a bash shell script, DS_PE_Unified.3.03.sh, to process raw FastQ files from Illumina Sequencing platforms to calling variants from double strand consensus sequences.
+This pipeline uses a bash shell script, DS_PE_Unified.3.03.sh, to process raw FastQ files from Illumina Sequencing platforms to call variants from double strand consensus sequences.
 Note: Current pipeline is customized for sequencing gene, TP53, however this can easily be customized to any genomic target of interest.
 An overview of the process: